strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

   crd-upgrade, crd                         Upgrades the Strimzi CRDs and CRs to use v1 version
 ```

+## Downloading

+The tool can be downloaded from the [Strimzi releases](https://github.com/strimzi/strimzi-kafka-operator/releases) on GitHub as a ZIP or TAR.GZ archive.
+You can download the archive, unpack it, and run the tool from the unpacked directory.

 ## Converting custom resource YAML files

 One way to use the tool is to convert custom resource YAML files.